Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/shadows/introduction.rst

 - :doc:`Ambient occlusion </render/blender_render/lighting/ambient_occlusion>`
 - :doc:`Indirect lighting </render/blender_render/lighting/indirect_lighting>`

-Ambient occlusion really isn't a shadow based on light *per se*, but based on geometry.
+Ambient occlusion really is not a shadow based on light *per se*, but based on geometry.
 However, it does mimic an effect where light is prevented from fully and uniformly illuminating an object, so it is mentioned here.
 Also, it is important to mention ambient lighting,